Consensys/doc.goquorum/docs/Reference/CLI-Syntax.md

     --istanbul.requesttimeout 12000
     ```

-Minimum request timeout for each IBFT round in milliseconds.
+Minimum request timeout for each [IBFT](../Concepts/Consensus/IBFT.md) round in milliseconds.
-The request timeout is the timeout at which IBFT will seek to trigger a new round if the previous one did not complete.
+The request timeout is the timeout at which IBFT triggers a new round if the previous one did not complete.
 This period increases as the timeout is hit more often.

 The default is 10000.